RockySticks/tabd.plugin/README.md

 You’re free to fork, remix, and repackage so long as shell integrity and lore structure are maintained.

 ---

-## 🔍 Lore

-tabd.plugin first appeared during the RockySticks 1.3 frost drop.
-While its scripts live openly inside RockySticks, its flow logic aligns with `tabd.` scripting and may trigger legacy UI overlays when used alongside `tabdShellManager`.

 > “Overlay is camouflage.
 Navigation is code.
 The shell always knows.”
 ---